ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 ---
 {% comment %}

-resize image if needed: image looks weird on post overview
+TODO: resize image: image looks weird on post overview
+TODO: change date of article
 TODO: improve writing quality
 TODO: check for typos
 TODO: follow it as a tutorial from start to finish